 Medicinal Side Effects

 One thing you may not think about affecting your vision and eye health are the very medicines you take to keep your RA symptoms in check.
 However, it does make sense—these are very powerful medications, and as such, there are opportunities for side effects.
 If you are experiencing unexplained issues with your eyes, it could be that your medication is to blame.
 However, this does not mean you should stop taking your RA meds.
-It could be that your doctor can change your prescription or come up with a different combination of medications that will give you the results you desire, without all of the side effects.
+Contact your physician, It could be that your doctor can change your prescription or come up with a different combination of medications that will give you the results you desire, without all of the side effects.